mdkabirulhossain/SQA_ASSIGNMENT_01/README.md

 pip install Flask
 ```

 At this moment, the setup stages are all done, what reamins is that the python application/api that is to be run.
-Now, the assignment file (app.py) is added to this directory, and the **Flask** app needs to exported to the environment.
+Now, the assignment file (app.py) is added to this directory, and the **Flask** app needs to be exported to the environment.
 To do that, do this:
 ```bash
 export FLASK_APP=app.py
 export FLASK_ENV=development